Our Aims

 Outside the loudspeaker, over 200 current and historical amplifier models have been measured and modeled in detail to simulate how they can drive the speaker.
 Then the whole system is modeled in many positions across a wide range of simulated listening rooms, looking not only at the sweet spot but at a variety of listening positions.

-Our BilletCore cones start life as massive slabs of aircraft-grade aluminum alloy.
-Over 99% of the material is machined away and recycled, leaving a finished cone only 0.2 mm (0.008”) thick and weighing under 30g (1oz).
-The resulting cone retains the original structure and strength of the raw billet, without any of the strain introduced by bending or stamping into shape.
-They provide unrivaled bandwidth, exceptionally low distortion and the fastest transient response.
+In 2012, YG Acoustics revolutionized driver design with our BilletCore cone.
+Each begins life as a massive slab of heat-treated, aircraft-grade aluminum alloy.
+Over 99% of the material is meticulously machined away and recycled, leaving a finished cone just 0.2 mm (0.008”) thick and weighing under 30 g (1 oz).
+With a shape optimized through extensive simulation and measurement, BilletCore drivers provide unrivaled bandwidth, exceptionally low distortion, and the fastest transient response.

 Crossovers